 - Machine set up is also very important to work flow.
 When a shop is set up properly you avoid running around the shop to accomplish the same tasks.
-A few other things to take into consideration while setting up your shop that are also very important are adequate lighting, and proper wiring, providing enough circuits to run your shop safely.
-I installed a separate 100 amp sub panel just for the shop, and easy to reach bench and floor outlets.
+A few other things to take into consideration while setting up your shop that are also very important are adequate lighting, and proper wiring.
+Providing enough circuits to run your shop safely.
+I installed a separate 100 amp sub panel just for the shop, with easy to reach bench and floor outlets.

-- Lighting: I use Energy Saving Fluorescent Lighting, 19 total units, each unit has (2) four-foot tubes per fixture with T8 32 watts cool white bulbs.
+- Lighting: I use energy saving cool white fluorescent lighting, 19 total units, each unit has (2) four-foot tubes per fixture with T-8 32 watts.

-- Heating / Cooling/ Ventilation: to provide a comfortable working environment.
-The shop is set up with Central A/C and Gas Forced Heat.
+- Heating / Cooling/ Ventilation: Provide a comfortable working environment.
+My shop is set up with Central A/C and Gas Forced Heat.

-- Air Filtration Systems : I’m currently using a JET 3 speed Air Filtration system, and a small Shop.Vac Air Filtration system.
+- Air Filtration System: I’m currently using a JET 3 speed Air Filtration System, and a small Shop-Vac Air Filtration system.

 - Safety Is very important: I have 2 shop fire extinguishers, and a first aid kit stocked and readily available.
 Don’t take your safety and others around you for granted when you’re enjoying time working in the shop.
 Always use proper safety protection for eye’s, ear’s, ventilation, and dust mask protection.
 Good habits are hard to break, get into a habit of putting safety first and all your shop time will be enjoyable.